-Supporting someone who has a mental health condition can be difficult for family and friends but it is important to remember that help and support is available.
+Supporting someone who has a mental health condition can be difficult for family, friends and carers but it is important to remember that help and support is available.
 Taking care of your own wellbeing will mean you are better prepared to support someone else with their recovery.

 If you support someone who is unwell you are considered a carer.
-A carer doesn’t have to be someone who lives in the same home as someone who requires support although many carers do live with those they care for.
+A carer doesn’t have to be someone who lives in the same home as the person who requires support, although many carers do live with those they care for.
 It could be a person who keeps in touch over the telephone or is available to listen as a friend.
+People of all ages can be carers including children and young adults.

-At Leeds and York Partnership NHS Foundation Trust we use the term “carer”.
-However if you don’t like this word and would prefer it if we use words like; wife, husband and partner or daughter and son or friend or neighbour just let us know.
+At Leeds and York Partnership NHS Foundation Trust, we use the term “carer”.
+However if you don’t like this word and would prefer it if we use words like wife, husband / partner, daughter / son, friend or neighbour then just let us know.
 We’ll be guided by you.

 Getting an assessment of your needs as a carer